Sunbleak or motherless minnow

-Appearance: sunbleak (Leucaspius delineates) are streamlined in shape, bright silver in colouration with a white belly.
+Appearance: streamlined in shape and bright silver in colouration, with a white belly.
 The mouth is distinctive in that it is upturned and has a protruding lower jaw.
 Eyes are large in proportion to its head and it has a large deeply forked tail.

 Typical size: 5-8cm

-Lateral Line: an incomplete lateral line extending only over the first 2 to 13 scales.
+Lateral line scale count: an incomplete lateral line extending only over the first 2 to 13 scales.
 The scale count along the body of the fish is 40 to 46 scales.

 Lifespan: up to 5 years